 - The EU, China and the fight against illegal fishing: Comparative analysis of the EU and China approaches to the fight against illegal fishing from the point of view of international law (Michel Morin, Center for Maritime and Oceanic Law, University of Nantes, France; Former Legal Officer at the Directorate-General for Fisheries of the European Commission, Brussels)

 15:30-16:00: Concluding words

 Programme of the Symposium can be downloaded on the weblink below:

-The symposium will be held in English.
+The symposium was held in English.